GuyMaya/CassioPy/docs/source/Documentation/Mixture.rst

 .. _doc.mixture.SkewTMixture:

-Skew-t Mixture models
+Skew-t Mixture Models
 ----------------------

 Skew-t mixture models are an unsupervised machine learning method used for clustering data.
 These models extend Gaussian Mixture Models (GMM) to accommodate non-symmetric distributions by employing skew-t distributions.

-The random variable X follows a skew-t distribution if its probability density function is given by:
+A random variable X follows a skew-t distribution if it can be represented by:

 .. math::
        X = \mu + \sigma \frac{U}{\sqrt{\tau}}, \qquad with  \qquad U\sim\mathcal{SN}(\lambda), \qquad \tau\sim\Gamma\left(\frac{\nu}{2}, \frac{\nu}{2}\right)